 - Brush your cat’s teeth regularly.
 This will help keep parasites and gum disease at bay.

-- Don’t let your cat near your mouth if they have recently presented you a dead mouse.
+- Don’t let your cat near your mouth if they have recently presented you with a dead mouse.

 - Wash your face thoroughly after your cat has kissed you.